Curiosity is one of the great secrets of happiness.

 -

-It is mandatory to take out your own travel insurance (Egypt is often covered by Europe, but check with your insurer beforehand).
-Cancellation insurance is not mandatory but highly recommended (note that most insurers require cancellation insurance within 7 days of booking a trip).
+It is mandatory to take out travel insurance yourself (Egypt is often covered by European coverage, but check with your insurer beforehand).
+Cancellation insurance is not mandatory but highly recommended (please note that most insurers require cancellation insurance to be taken out within 7 days of booking a trip).

 -

 At the airport in Egypt, you pay for the visa to enter the country.
 This costs €25 (cash).
-You need a valid passport for this.
-The passport must be valid for at least another 6 months on the date of return.
-An ID card is not valid proof and does not allow entry into Egypt.
-For Belgium, however, an ID card is valid.
-It must also be valid for at least 6 months after the return trip.
+You will need a valid passport for this.
+The passport must be valid for at least 6 months after the date of your return journey.
+An ID card is not valid proof and does not grant access to Egypt.
+For Belgium, an ID card is valid.
+It must also be valid for at least 6 months after your return date.

 -

-If so, send us an email right away.
-In fact, the travel dates on this site will not be the only dates.
-In fact, with a minimum of 6 people, a date of the guests' choice can be chosen.
-We are completely open to discuss the possibilities.
+Please send us an email right away.
+The travel dates on this site will not be the only dates available.
+In fact, with a minimum of 6 people, a date of the guests' choice can be selected.
+We are completely open to discussing the possibilities.

 -

-At the end of the week, this tip jar from all guests is given to the captain who distributes it 100% fairly among the crew members (regardless of position or rank).
+At the end of the week, this tip jar is given to the captain by all guests, who distributes it 100% fairly among the crew members (regardless of position or rank).

 -